 Q. When the escort boat arrives at Kaluakoi, do we start the swim immediately?
 A. No. The boat and crew need to be prepared for the channel crossing, it usually takes 45min - 1hr.

 Q. How important is my nutrition (feeding) during my swim?
-A. Nutrition is vital while swimming the Molokai Channel.
+A. First off - you need to bring your own feeder.
+I do not provide feeding services.
+Nutrition is vital while swimming the Molokai Channel.
 It is just as important as your mental and physical conditioning.
-Swimmers who use liquid carbohydrates have greater success than those who do not.
+Swimmers who use liquid carbohydrates and proteins have greater success than those who do not.
 Swimmers who start eating candy bars and drinking Coke or Pepsi one hour into the swim, usually do not finish the course.
 Study how the Iron Man triathletes feed.
 You need that.
 Your feeding regimen should be well planned and practiced.
 Please organize an effective delivery system for your nutrition.
 (Bottles, line, Poles with basket, etc.) Feeding normally occurs on the Starboard (right) side of the boat.

 Q. What do we do at the end of the swim?
 A. The course has very specific end points Sandy Beach, Alan Davis Beach or very rarely at Makapu'u Point.
 Most of the swims have been ending at Alan Davis Beach.
 It is 2 km closer to Molokai and the currents are usually better on that approach to Oahu.
 It is advisable to swim back to the boat from Alan Davis because the walk to the parking lot is about 400 meters on a rocky trail.
 If you do walk out at Alan Davis be absolutely sure you have slippers or similar footwear to make the hike.
 At Sandy Beach the parking lot is very close.
 If you have people meeting you at Sandy Beach, you can ride with them back to Waikiki Yacht Club to gather your belongings.
 The car ride and the boat ride back to the club take about the same amount of time.
 The swimmer needs to swim back through the shore-break to the escort boat, if they wish to ride the boat back to WYC.
 If there is no car ride at Sandy beach, the escort boat will take the swimmer back to WYC Q. Where do we meet for the start on Molokai?
 A. The swim starts on Molokai's west side closest to Oahu.
 The meeting point is Kaluakoi Beach: Find the swimming pool at Kaluakoi Resort and come down to the beach area. ( The area is also named Kepuhi beach).